NeRFReN: Neural Radiance Fields with Reflections: Experiments

 \section{Experiments}

-In this section, we first demonstrate how our method decomposes scenes with reflections into transmitted and reflected components, and composes them using the learned reflection fraction map to produce realistic view synthesis results (\cref{sec:exp-decomp}).
-Then, we compare with NeRF~\cite{mildenhall2020nerf} and its {\naive} variant to show that {\sysname} achieves comparable visual quality as well as qualitatively better depth estimation results on several self-captured scenes (\cref{sec:exp-compare}).
-We validate our design choices on the geometric priors and warm-up training strategy in \cref{sec:exp-ablation}, and finally provide applications for reflection removal and scene editing in \cref{sec:exp-app}.
+In this section, we first show the scene decomposition results in \cref{sec:exp-decomp}.
+Then, we compare with NeRF~\cite{mildenhall2020nerf} and its {\naive} variant to show that {\sysname} achieves comparable visual quality with significantly better depth estimation results in \cref{sec:exp-compare}.
+We validate some of our design choices in \cref{sec:exp-ablation}, and finally provide applications for reflection removal and scene editing in \cref{sec:exp-app}.

-\topic{Baselines.} We compare {\sysname} with NeRF and a variant of NeRF which we call NeRF-D. NeRF-D applies our proposed depth smoothness constraint on the original NeRF, which is expected to model the reflected image solely by the surface point itself rather than all the point behind it along this viewing direction.
+\topic{Baselines.} We compare {\sysname} with NeRF and a variant of NeRF which we call NeRF-D. NeRF-D applies our proposed depth smoothness constraint on the original NeRF, which is expected to model the reflected image solely by the surface point itself rather than all the points behind it along this viewing direction.

-\topic{Datasets.} Due to the lack of real-world datasets with strong reflections for the view synthesis task, we introduce RFFR (Real Forward-Facing with Reflections) dataset, containing 6 captured forward-facing scenes with strong reflection effects caused by glass and mirrors.
+\topic{Datasets.} Due to the lack of real world datasets with strong reflections for the view synthesis task, we introduce RFFR (Real Forward-Facing with Reflections) dataset, containing 6 captured forward-facing scenes with strong reflection effects caused by glass and mirrors.
 We split the images into training and test set, and report the qualitative and quantitative results on test images.

-\topic{Training details.} To make fair comparisons, we design the networks to have roughly the same number of parameters with the original NeRF model.
-We simultaneously optimize a coarse and a fine network, and sample 64 points at both coarse and fine stage.
-All the models are trained for 40 epochs on each scene using Adam~\cite{kingma2014adam} optimizer with a learning rate of 5e-4.
-The maximum value for $\mathcal{L}_d$ and $\mathcal{L}_{bdc}$ are 0.1 and 0.05.
-More details can be found in the supplementary material.